-To broaden community service of Clackamas County Master Gardeners by providing seed money to projects which further the use of plants as food, as tools for education, as benefits to the environment, and as a means to beautify the community.
+To broaden Clackamas County Master Gardener Association’s community service by providing seed money for projects which further the use of plants as food, as tools for education, as benefits to the environment, and as a means to beautify the community.

 Click here to email the committee with any questions, or call Laura Eyer or Nancy Hopkins.